dadhi/DryIoc/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md

 ## Custom value for dependency

-DryIoc supports injecting Custom (non-registered) primitive value as parameter and property/field dependency.
-Using constant value is not very interesting, let's look at case when value depends on object graph itself.
-It is common pattern to pass holder Type as parameter when utilizing "Logger" objects.
+DryIoc supports the injecting of custom (non-registered) values as a parameter, property, or field.
+But using the constant value is not very interesting, so let's look at the case when the value depends on the  object graph context.
+It is the common pattern to pass the holder Type as a parameter when utilizing the "Logger" object.
 Check example below:
 ```
 #!c#
     public class Logger : ILogger